 The ROW width along Calais Drive is 65 feet north of Parcels 134 and 135 and is reduced to 60 feet north of Parcel 133.
 The ROW centerline is located 30 feet south of the north ROW line.
-Midtown Place intersects Calais Drive but is a private road and exists within a 30-foot wide Access Easement.
+Midtown Place intersects Calais Drive but is a private road and exists within a 30-foot wide Access Easement between parcels 134 and 135.
 West of the Denali Street intersection, a 5-foot wide Public Use Easement extends 175 feet on Parcel 133 (south) and Parcel 116 (north).